Call for Contributions to the EBRAINS 10-Year Roadmap 2026–2036

 on behalf of the EBRAINS Management Board

 EBRAINS is pleased to announce a call for contributions to the EBRAINS 10-Year Roadmap 2026–2036.
-This call is the first major step in a community-driven process that will define the scientific, clinical and technological priorities guiding the evolution of EBRAINS as Europe’s digital research infrastructure for neuroscience.
+This call represents the first major step in a community-driven process to identify and articulate the scientific, clinical, and technological priorities that will guide the evolution of EBRAINS as Europe’s digital research infrastructure for neuroscience.

 Purpose and Vision